Alert

 Fenestrated Graft

 To repair an abdominal aortic aneurysm, your doctor may use a new type of device—a fenestrated graft—that has holes to let blood continue flowing to your organs.
 This graft is custom-made for you.
-In Wake County, you’ll find this treatment option only through UNC REX Healthcare.
+In Wake County, you’ll find this treatment option only through UNC Health Rex.

 Open Aneurysm Repair